Lingzhen718/Montecarlo-Simulation-Generator/README.md

 pip install -e .
 (pandas and numpy install are needed)

-You can import the package using these commands: from MontecarloSimulation.montecarlo import Die from MontecarloSimulation.montecarlo import Game from MontecarloSimulation.montecarlo import Analyzer
+* You can import the package using these commands: from MontecarloSimulation.montecarlo import Die from MontecarloSimulation.montecarlo import Game from MontecarloSimulation.montecarlo import Analyzer

-To create a die object, you can use this commands: die1 = Die(np.array([1, 2, 3, 4, 5, 6]))
+* To create a die object, you can use this commands: die1 = Die(np.array([1, 2, 3, 4, 5, 6]))
 die1.changeweight(6, 3)
 die1.rolldie(5)
 die1.showdie()

-To create a game object, you can use this commands: die2 = Die(np.array([1, 2, 3, 4, 5, 6]))
+* To create a game object, you can use this commands: die2 = Die(np.array([1, 2, 3, 4, 5, 6]))
 game1 = Game([die1, die2])
 game1.play(5)
 game1.showresults('narrow')

-To create a analyzer object, you can use this commands: analyzer1 = Analyzer(game1) analyzer1.jackpot() analyzer1.face_counts_per_roll()
-analyzer1.combo_count()
-analyzer1.permutation_count()

-## API DESCRIPTION

-See INPUTS and OUTPUTS under each class and function for descriptions of parameters and return values.

-CLASSES
-    Die
-    Game
-    Analyzer

-    class Analyzer(Game)
-     |  Analyzer(games)
-        Analyzes the results of a game.

-        The Analyzer class allows you to analyze the results of a game.
-        The game must be played first before the analysis. from MontecarloSimulation.montecarlo import Game from MontecarloSimulation.montecarlo import Analyzer

-To create a die object, you can use this commands: die1 = Die(np.array([1, 2, 3, 4, 5, 6]))
-die1.changeweight(6, 3)
-die1.rolldie(5)
-die1.showdie()

-To create a game object, you can use this commands: die2 = Die(np.array([1, 2, 3, 4, 5, 6]))
-game1 = Game([die1, die2])
-game1.play(5)
-game1.showresults('narrow')

-To create a analyzer object, you can use this commands: analyzer1 = Analyzer(game1) analyzer1.jackpot() analyzer1.face_counts_per_roll()
+* To create a analyzer object, you can use this commands: analyzer1 = Analyzer(game1) analyzer1.jackpot()
+analyzer1.face_counts_per_roll()